cameron-r/hello-jenkins-node/README.md

 hello-jenkins-node
 ==================

-Test jenkins with a Node.js app
+Testing jenkins with a Node.js app